forcedotcom/LightningTestingService/developer-workflow.md

 ### [Alternative] Push Metadata to a Developer Edition (DE) Org

 Salesforce DX is designed to work with a Dev Hub and scratch orgs.
-If you have a normal DE org you’d like to work with, the commands are slightly different
+If you have a normal DE org you’d like to work with, the commands are slightly different.

 ```bash
 sfdx force:auth:web:login -s     # connect to your DE org